piotrszymaniec/TIL/JS/split-string-array.md

-# Few ways to split array
+# Few ways to split srting into array
 https://dev.to/sanchithasr/6-ways-to-convert-a-string-to-an-array-in-javascript-1cjg
 article adds 2 more  `Object.assign([], str)` and `Array.prototype.slice.call(‘string’)`